ls1intum/Themis-ML/inject-testing-data/README.md

 ## Getting a Feedback Suggestion
-To get a feedback suggestion, send a POST request to http://localhost:8000/feedback_suggestion.
+To get a feedback suggestion, send a POST request to http://localhost:8000/feedback_suggestions.
 Include a JSON body of
 ```
 {
-    "token": "not_needed_here",
     "server": "http://localhost:8001/inject",
     "exercise_id": <some id>,
     "participation_id": <some other id>,
     "include_code": true
 }
 ```
+And an `Authorization` header with the value `Bearer <your Artemis token>`.
 The `server` property will instruct ThemisML to think of the Inject Testing Data server as the Artemis server.